sbernauer/breakwater/README.md

 * `egui` (enabled by default): Enables an advanced customizable graphical frontend on your local system.
 Please note that this requires a graphical environment.
 * `native-display` (disabled by default): Enables a minimalist graphical window on your local system.
 Please note that this requires a graphical environment.
+* `ndi` (disabled by default): Enables NDI video streaming.
+This requires the proprietary NDI SDK to be installed, see below.
 * `vnc` (enabled by default): Starts a VNC server, where users can connect to.
 Needs `libvncserver-dev` to be installed.
 Please note that the VNC server offers basically no latency, but consumes quite some CPU.
 * `alpha` (disabled by default): Respect alpha values during `PX` commands.
 Disabled by default as this can cause performance degradation.
 * `binary-set-pixel` (disabled by default): Allows use of the `PB` command.